Health Interview Survey, 1978 (ICPSR 8044)

 1984-05-03 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Created online analysis version with question text.

-- 2006-03-30 File FQ8044.PDF was removed from any previous datasets and flagged as a study-level file, so that it will accompany all downloads.
+2006-03-30 All files were removed from dataset 6 and flagged as study-level files, so that they will accompany all downloads.

 2011-01-05 SAS, SPSS, and Stata setup files have been added.
 Some corresponding documentation has been updated and a sixth and seventh data file have been added.
 Previous documentation has been combined and compiled together, as well as the questionnaire document which can now be found within the technical documentation.

 The public-use data files in this collection are available for access by the general public.
 Access does not require affiliation with an ICPSR member institution.